-Everyday Carry Gera isn’t just the crap you happen to keep in your pockets or bag all the time.
-EDC is a mentality in which you make sure to always have what you need to survive – whether it be “first world” problems like a broken shoelace or a true SHTF disaster.
+EDC is a mentality in which you always have what you need to survive – whether it be “first world” problems like a broken shoelace or an actual SHTF disaster.

 At the very minimum, keep a lighter as part of your EDC gear.
 But I find that smokers are really good at “borrowing” your lighter and never giving it back.
 Cheap lighters also fail regularly.

-There was that time that a man forgot his keys in his car and we retrieved them through the window using some cordage tied to a bent paperclip.
+When a man forgot his keys in his car, we retrieved them through the window using some cordage tied to a bent paperclip.

-And there were the dozens of time I’ve needed to tie something together.
+And there were the dozens of times I’ve needed to tie something together.

-Aside from the many everyday non-emergency situations where cordage comes in handy, it could be your (literal) lifeline in a SHTF emergency.
-Read these survival uses for paracord and you’ll see why it needs to be in your EDC gear.
+Aside from the many everyday non-emergency situations where cordage is handy, it could be your (literal) lifeline in a SHTF emergency.
+Read these survival uses for paracord, and you’ll see why it needs to be in your EDC gear.

-Chances are that you probably already have some first aid supplies on you.
-For example, you can easily make an arm sling just by pulling your shirt up and pinning the bottom corner to your shoulder.
+The chances are that you probably already have some first aid supplies on you.
+For example, you can easily make an arm sling by pulling your shirt up and pinning the bottom corner to your shoulder.

 Most critical first aid doesn’t require supplies so much as knowledge, so take a first aid course ASAP!
-For EDC though, it is really useful to have supplies like moleskin, adhesive bandages, pain relievers, a safety pin or needle, and any meds you might need like an EpiPen.
+It is really useful for EDC to have supplies like moleskin, adhesive bandages, butterfly bandages, pain relievers, a safety pin or needle, and any meds you might need, like an EpiPen.

-Aside from all of those times that a flashlight helps you get your keys into the lock at night, an EDC flashlight is vital for blackouts, dark alleys, walking over bumpy terrain at night, and zillions of other situations.
+Aside from all those times that a flashlight helps you get your keys into the lock at night, an EDC flashlight is vital for blackouts, dark alleys, walking over bumpy terrain at night, and many other situations.

-Sorry, but the flashlight on your cellphone just isn’t going to cut it.
-Here’s a [email protected] multi-focus flashlight that you can get for free through this special offer.
+Sorry, but the flashlight on your cellphone just won’t cut it.
+Here’s a tactical flashlight that you can get from Amazon.

 And check out these Top 10 Survival Knives Under $100

-There are so many EDC multi-tools to choose from that it gets overwhelming.
-To narrow down the options, make a list of all of the features which you absolutely must have.
+There are so many multi-tools to choose from that it gets overwhelming.
+To narrow down the options, list all the features you must have.
 Then make a list of the features which you’d like to have.